-Amsler Grid: Test for Macular
+Amsler Grid: Macular Degeneration Test (Screening)

 An early diagnosis means early treatment, so it may help to limit or at least slow the vision loss you experience.

 If you are at risk for macular degeneration or other eye diseases, you can use this chart at home to monitor your vision.
 But using the chart doesn't mean you should skip regular visits to your eye doctor, because you can easily miss signs that only a trained eye care practitioner will find.

 The chart below is an approximation of the printed chart used by eye doctors.
 For more accurate detection of macular damage, you will need a complete eye exam.